MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/POS-search-improvements.md

 - The requirement of searching using at least 4 characters in a global search ("Search all stores") is not applicable to this service.

 > [!NOTE]
 > The customer search capability using the Azure Cognitive Search service is available in limited regions for preview.
-Please contact Commerce Support to confirm if it is currently supported in your region.
+Please find below the regions where this service is *not* available:
+> - Brazil
+> - India
+> - Canada
+> - United Kingdom

 [!INCLUDE[footer-include](../includes/footer-banner.md)]